hofan41/uspto/README.md

     - `id` - the patent number.
     - `url` - a link to the patent on the USPTO website.
     - `title` - the patent title.
+    - `pdf` - a link to a full pdf download of the patent.